History of Tyler Perry in Timeline

 Around 1990, Tyler Perry moved to Atlanta.

-In 1998, Tyler Perry successfully retooled and restaged his play in Atlanta, first at the House of Blues, then at the Fox Theatre.
+In 1998, at age 28, Tyler Perry successfully retooled and restaged his play in Atlanta, first at the House of Blues, then at the Fox Theatre.

-In 1999, Madea made her first appearance in Tyler Perry's play, I Can Do Bad All by Myself, which was staged in Chicago.
+In 1999, Madea first appeared in Perry's play I Can Do Bad All by Myself, which was staged in Chicago.
+This marked the introduction of the character Mabel "Madea" Simmons.

-In 2005, Forbes reported that Tyler Perry had sold "more than $100 million in tickets, $30 million in videos of his shows and an estimated $20 million in merchandise", and "the 300 live shows he produces each year are attended by an average of 35,000 people a week".
+In 2005, Forbes reported Tyler Perry's substantial financial success, including over $100 million in ticket sales, $30 million in videos, and $20 million in merchandise, with his live shows attracting an average of 35,000 people per week.

 2005: Breakthrough with Diary of a Mad Black Woman

-In 2005, Tyler Perry achieved his breakthrough performance with the film Diary of a Mad Black Woman, which he wrote and produced as an adaptation of his stage play of the same name.
+In 2005, Tyler Perry had his breakthrough performance with the film Diary of a Mad Black Woman, which he wrote and produced as an adaptation of his stage play.

-On April 11, 2006, Perry's first book, "Don't Make a Black Woman Take Off Her Earrings: Madea's Uninhibited Commentaries on Love and Life" was published and sold 30,000 copies.
+On April 11, 2006, Tyler Perry's first book, "Don't Make a Black Woman Take Off Her Earrings: Madea's Uninhibited Commentaries on Love and Life", was released.
 It reached number one on the New York Times Best Seller list and was voted Book of the Year, Best Humor Book at the 2006 Quill Awards.

 Don't Make a Black Woman Take Off Her Earrings: Madea's Uninhibited Commentaries on Love and Life